nirbheeksetia/RaspberryPiProject/README.md

 # Introduction
-This project is a neat IOT-solution which tells the user exactly when he should water his plants an whenhe shouldn't.
+This project is a neat IOT-solution which tells the user exactly when he should water his plants and when he shouldn't.
 Feel free to play around and download for yourself!

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: